Relaxations for binary polynomial optimization via signed certificates: Computational results.

-We anticipate that the low-level Lovász signed relaxations will exhibit similarity to their corresponding counterparts in the low-level standard signed relaxations, since the PS component in each signed certificate only contains a few monomials in these relaxations.
-For simplicity of implementation, our experimentation focuses solely on the standard signed relaxations.
-In our experiment, we capture two key metrics: the time taken to solve a relaxation and the relative duality gap associated with that relaxation.
+We anticipated that the low-level Lovász signed relaxations would exhibit similarity to their corresponding counterparts in the low-level standard signed relaxations, since the PS component in each signed certificate only contains a few monomials in these relaxations.
+For simplicity of implementation, our experimentation focused solely on the standard signed relaxations.
+In our experiment, we captured two key metrics: the time taken to solve a relaxation and the relative duality gap associated with that relaxation.
 The relative duality gap is defined through the following formula: given $\lambda'$ as the optimal value of a relaxation and $\lambda^\ast$ as the optimal value of the BPO obtained from the Biq Mac library, the relative duality gap is calculated as $(\lambda'-\lambda^\ast)/\lambda'$.
-In \Cref{tb.perf}, we report the shift geometric means of the performance metrics of the relaxations on each sub-benchmarks and overall benchmark, and we use boldface to mark the ``winner'' setting for each metric.
+In \Cref{tb.perf}, we reported the shift geometric means of the performance metrics of the relaxations on each sub-benchmark and overall benchmark, and we used boldface to mark the ``winner'' setting for each metric.

-Our initial observation reveals that the SheraliAdams 1 relaxation exhibits the weakest performance in terms of closing the duality gap; however, its computation is the fastest, almost negligible.
+Our initial observation reveals that the Sherali-Adams 1 relaxation exhibits the weakest performance in terms of closing the duality gap; however, it is the fastest to compute, with almost negligible computation time.
 Among the small instances (pm1s\_ni, w01\_100, t3gn\_seed), the standard signed relaxations require more computation time compared to the Lasserre 1 relaxation, yet their computation time is generally comparable.
 Notably, the bounds of the standard signed relaxations are slightly less favorable than those of the Lasserre 1 relaxation in these cases.

-Contrastingly, for the larger instances (t2gn\_seed and t3gn\_seed), the standard signed relaxations exhibit notably shorter computation times compared to the Lasserre 1 relaxation.
+In contrast, for the larger instances (t2gn\_seed and t3gn\_seed), the standard signed relaxations exhibit notably shorter computation times compared to the Lasserre 1 relaxation.
 Furthermore, the duality gaps associated with the standard signed relaxations are substantially smaller in comparison to those of the Lasserre 1 relaxation.
 This divergence in performance is attributable to the fact that, in the case of four large instances, the computation of the Lasserre 1 relaxation surpasses the one-hour time threshold, leading to relative duality gaps being registered as 1.